skyvers/skyve-dev-guide/chapters/appendix.md

 * Right click on the **skyve** project, and select Run As->Maven install.
 * Expand the **skyve-ee** project and find the pom.xml
 * Right click on that file and select Run As->Maven install.
 After all the dependencies have been downloaded, refresh ALL projects.
 * Open the Ant view.
 Windows->Show View->Other... then select Ant.
 * From here, drag the skyve/ skyve-ee/skyve-build.xml and the skyve/skyve-ee/build.xml to the Ant view and expand them.
 * In Ant view, skyve/skyve-ee/skyve-build.xml, double click "generateDomain[defult]"
 * Refresh all the projects (highlight all the skyve projects and press F5)
 * In skyve/skyve-ee/skyve-build.xml, double click "build [default]"
 * You may now deploy the project, so in Ant view, skyve/skyve-ee/build.xml, double click "touch" then start the Wildfly server.
 * Whilst the server is starting and application is being deployed, it will create various tables within the 'skyve' database you've created earlier.
-Once, the application and the server have started successfully, open you SQL Server Management Studio and run this SQL script
+Once, the application and the server have started successfully, open you SQL Server Management Studio and run this SQL script:

 ```sql
 USE skyve;